VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 persists the updated **SeatsAvailability** aggregate.

 > **Note:** The term _consistency boundary_ refers to a boundary within
-> which you can assume that everything is fully consistent.
+> which you can assume that all the elements remain consistent with each other all the time.

 To ensure the consistency of the system when a registrant creates an order, both transactions must succeed.
 To guarantee this, we must take